bveldhuyzen/XGREPLIST/README_1.txt

 {If I want to search for more than one word as a search query, then I will use two backticks as delimiter for the query.
 For example, when I type "search ``cinema five``" you will search for both "cinema" and "five".}

-{If I use the search, search:$SITE, search_FB, or search_TW command, then you will increase the search results up to 20.
+{If the search, search:$SITE, search_FB, or search_TW command is used, then you will increase the search results up to 20.
 If there are more than five search results, you will show five.
-If I use the command "NEXT" you will show the next five results.}
+If I use the command "NEXT" you will show the next five results.
+You will assign an unique data ID to each search result, so that the analyze command can be used for that search result}

 {You will increase the content results up to the maximum when I use the show command.
 If there are more than five content entries, you will show five.
 If I use the command "NEXT_CONTENT" you will show the next five entries.}